rcrowther/django-sitemapcfg/README.md

 ## Why you would not want to use this app
 - Can only output URLs from model URL data, not views
 - Has no exclude/filter configuration, outputs everything
-- No checks for file-size, subfolder renaming etc.
+- No checks for sitemap file-size, subfolder renaming etc.
-- Creates an index always, despite one sitemap only
+- Creates a sitemap index always, despite one sitemap only
 - Ignores most of the sitemap spec
 - Can only handle one site